 Trainees should remember that in the first instance there are alternative routes for comments on the academic programme delivery, through the various University structures and nominated trainee representatives.

 We recognise the significant issues of time management that the HSST programme brings to trainees and the challenges to employers in facilitating the training against a busy department clinical workload.
 It is for that reason that we recommend you and your workplace supervisor agree a training contract at the outset of the programme that acknowledges the commitment by both parties to meeting these demands.

 We advise that employers facilitate at least an 80:20 split between routine workplace commitments and academic studies excluding the time spent attending residential sessions at the HEI or other time attending conferences or on placement outside the host laboratory.

 Specifically we recommend that you should allow flexibility to utilise 52 days each year as a minimum for protected academic study.
 You’re advised to contact us to discuss difficulties in securing protected time for training, as employers not facilitating this risk losing their accredited status as a training centre.

-Our Knowledgebase provides a range of guidance and resources to help you and your supervisor in the use of OneFile.
+A range of guidance and resources are available to help you and your supervisor in the use of OneFile.
 Including a webinar introducing OneFile for HSSTs and their supervisors.

 Some Standards may be fulfilled by reference to several pieces of evidence.
 To manage this effectively in OneFile, you and your supervisor should make use of the resubmission function.